Piaget’s Theory of Moral Development

 The stage of autonomous morality, also known as moral relativism or morality of cooperation, is typical of children from the age of 10 and continues through adolescence.

 Children are now beginning to overcome the egocentrism of middle childhood.
-Their appreciation of morality changes as a result of their newly acquired ability to view situations from other people’s perspectives.
+Their appreciation of morality changes due to their newly acquired ability to view situations from other people's perspectives.
 They are, therefore, also capable of considering rules from someone else’s point of view.
 Moral rules are not perceived as being absolute anymore.
 Instead, older children realize that rules are socially agreed-upon guidelines.
 They are designed to benefit all the group members and are adjustable.

 Older children can assess whether a rule is fair or not.
 Although they still know that it is important to follow the rules, they see them as complex and flexible.
 They are willing to negotiate and suggest rule modifications.
 For instance, while playing a board game, older children may want to implement their own rules or change the ones they find unfair.

-Piaget believed that the most effective moral learning comes precisely from this type of group decision-making situations.
+Piaget believed that the most effective moral learning comes from this group decision-making situation.

-As they get older, children begin to understand that the motives behind actions are as important as consequences.
+As they age, children understand that the motives behind actions are as important as the consequences.
 Their choice to follow the rules is no longer based on the fear of negative outcomes but on a more complex moral reasoning.
 During this stage, children recognize that there is no absolute right or wrong and that morality depends on intentions rather than consequences.

 How Children Understand the Rules

-Another way that Piaget observed children’s morality is by having them play games, including marbles and a form of hide-and-seek.
-Critical to the choices made in these games was the understanding of the rules.
-In addition to general stages of moral development, Piaget created four stages in which the child understood rules
+Another way that Piaget observed children’s morality is by having them play games, including marbles and hide-and-seek.
+Understanding the rules was critical to the choices made in these games.
+In addition to general stages of moral development, Piaget created four stages in which the child understood rules:

 • Motor Rules